oanda/apidocs/sections/orders.md

 #### Response
     {
+      "units" : 2,
-      "id" : 54332,               // The ID of the close Order transaction "instrument" : "EUR_USD",   // The symbol of the instrument of the Order "unit" : 2,
+      "instrument" : "EUR_USD",   // The symbol of the instrument of the Order "price" : 1.30601           // The price at which the Order executed "id" : 54332,               // The ID of the close Order transaction "side" : "sell"
-      "side" : "sell"
-      "price" : 1.30601           // The price at which the Order executed "units" : 2,
-      "side" : "sell"
     }